applebiter/boilerplate-php/README.md

 If you are a self-taught programmer like me, you can waste a lot of time and experience a lot of unnecessary discuragement just figuring all of this out.
 And let's just keep it real.
 If you can develop a product that builds a userbase of a thousand people or more, you will have a desirable product to sell, and if a large corporation buys your product and user base they are going to retool it all using in-house tech, anyway.
 Ba-DUM-tish.
 That's how it really works, apparently.
 So your mission is to be first, and to do it with a minimum of legal exposure.
-Hence my use of first-class encryption and a standards- embracing framework like CakePHP.
+Hence my use of first-class encryption and a standards-embracing framework like CakePHP.